Where does happiness come from? And why is it so hard to find?

 - Have the perfect body

-- Or some other ultimately bullshit demand you put on yourself?
+- Or some other rubbish demand you put on yourself?

 Happiness does not have to be a challenge.